pranavphoenix/VisionXformer/README.md

 - Hybrid Vision Nyströmformer (ViN)
 - LeViN (Replacing Transformer in LeViT with Nyströmformer)
 - LeViP (Replacing Transformer in LeViT with Performer)
+- CvN (Replacing Transformer in CvT with Nyströmformer)
+- CvP (Replacing Transformer in CvT with Performer)
+- CCN (Replacing Transformer in CCT with Nyströmformer)
+- CCP(Replacing Transformer in CCT with Performer)

 We have adapted the codes for ViT and linear transformers from @lucidrains